-The rules (why no breakfast but 5 bites for lunch and dinner)
+The rules: no breakfast, 5 bites for lunch and dinner

-The 5 Bite Diet has five easy rules the participants follow:
+The 5 Bite Diet has five easy rules:

-1. You can drink as much as you want as often as you want throughout the day as long as you are drinking non-calorie beverages.
+- You can drink as much as you want, as often as you want throughout the day — as long as you are drinking non-calorie beverages.

 Define being able to eat “anything”

 However, as you probably know, the quality of the foods you eat can make a huge difference in how you feel overall.
-When cutting calories, it is important to still maintain the nutrients your body needs to function.
-This diet plan will work best with nutritious, vitamin dense foods.
+When cutting calories, it’s important to still maintain the nutrients your body needs to function.
+This diet plan will work best with nutritious, vitamin-dense foods.

 Black coffee is a great drink to include, especially for breakfast.
 Water is essential, but everything else zero-calorie, including diet soda, is an acceptable choice.